OfficeDev/Microsoft-Teams-Samples/samples/tab-nested-auth/csharp/README.md

       * Choose the **supported account types** (any account type will work)
       * Leave **Redirect URI** empty.
       * Choose **Register**.
-  3. On the overview page, copy and save the **Application (client) ID, Directory (tenant) ID**.
+  3. On the overview page, copy and save the **Application (client) ID**.
 You’ll need those later when updating your Teams application manifest and in the `appsettings.json` files.
   4. Navigate to **Authentication**
       If an app hasn't been granted IT admin consent, users will have to provide consent the first time they use an app.
   - Set a redirect URI: